 Is stereotactic radiosurgery effective at treating trigeminal neuralgia?

-Dr. J. Adair Prall at Neurosurgery One performs stereotactic radiosurgery as one of three treatment options for trigeminal neuralgia.
+The Colorado TN Clinic at Neurosurgery One offers stereotactic radiosurgery as one of three treatment options for trigeminal neuralgia.
 This non-invasive procedure intentionally damages the trigeminal nerve, stopping the nerve from conducting pain signals.
 Since the beams are focused on the target, the procedure results in minimal damage to healthy tissue.
 The procedure is completed in one visit and patients return to daily activity the next day.

 - Outcomes: Approximately a 90% chance of improvement (Can be repeated, with secondary procedures providing an 89% success rate, even in those whose condition recurred or who failed initial treatment.)